ShigekiKarita/gmcl14/README.md

 # GMCL in C++14

-rewrite the GMCL matrix library from the book "Generative Programming: Methods, Tools, and Applications".
+rewrite the GMCL matrix library from the book "Generative Programming: Methods, Tools, and Applications (2000)".